English Course Descriptions

 217 Journalism I (4 credits) This introduction to the basic elements of journalism includes newspaper and magazine writing, investigative reporting, editing, layout and the ethics of journalism.
 It covers all aspects of print journalism.
 Prerequisite: Sophomore standing.

-218 Business Writing (4 credits; Fall, Spring) This course is practical experience in writing for business with rhetorical sophistication, grammatical competence and a strong sense of what is and is not good English prose style.
+218 Business Writing (4 credits) This course is practical experience in writing for business with rhetorical sophistication, grammatical competence and a strong sense of what is and is not good English prose style.
 It emphasizes typical business and industrial reports and correspondence.
 Prerequisite: EN 101.

 219 Literary Themes and Forms (4 credits) This intensive study of a selected genre or theme occurs in an informal lecture-discussion format.
 Possible topics: Humankind’s Relation to Nature, Love through the Ages, the Sonnet, Law and Literature.
 It may be taken more than once for credit when topics vary.